corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 Similarly to the cluster database, the configuration for these state manager database instances is defined using a combination of the `database` and `stateManager` sections.

 {{< note >}}
-The state manager partition values cannot contain hyphens.
+The state manager partition values can contains only letters, underscores, and digits and must begin with a letter.
 {{< /note >}}

 The following is a full example of how to keep the cluster database and all of the state manager databases completely isolated from each other: